UnionOfRAD/manual/jp/01_getting_started/01_installation.md

 ## Advanced Setup

-If you've got a system that's hosting many Lithium apps, sometimes it's beneficial to point a number of applications at the same set of core Lithium libraries.
-In this case, you'd want to place Lithium somewhere outside of your web server's document root.
+If you've got a system that's hosting many li3 apps, sometimes it's beneficial to point a number of applications at the same set of core li3 libraries.
+In this case, you'd want to place li3 somewhere outside of your web server's document root.

-For example, let's say we've got lithium installed in `/usr/local/lib/lithium/` and some Lithium applications at `/home/apps/first-app/` and `/home/apps/second-app`.
+For example, let's say we've got lithium installed in `/usr/local/lib/lithium/` and some li3 applications at `/home/apps/first-app/` and `/home/apps/second-app`.

-The two applications mentioned aren't complete copies of the Lithium codebase: they're just copies of the `app` folder (e.g. there should be a `/home/apps/first-app/config` folder).
+The two applications mentioned aren't complete copies of the li3 codebase: they're just copies of the `app` folder (e.g. there should be a `/home/apps/first-app/config` folder).

 First, you'll want to create two virtual hosts for the applications on the system.
-Once those are in place, each application's bootstrap will need to be informed of where the Lithium libraries are.
+Once those are in place, each application's bootstrap will need to be informed of where the li3 libraries are.
 Adjust both application's `/config/bootstrap.php` file like so:

 ```
 define('LITHIUM_LIBRARY_PATH', '/usr/local/lib/lithium/libraries');